BB-MSE-NCCOS-NOAA/How_to_GitHub/README.md

-# How_to_GitHub
+# How to GitHub
-A high-level tutorial for setting up and using GitHub, and Jupyter Notebooks.
+This is a high-level tutorial for setting up and using GitHub, and Jupyter Notebooks.

 ### The Objectives
 - Introduce [GitHub](https://github.com/) and some terminology